Mangaleshwaran2002/AI-Trip-Planner/README.md

  * Session State: The st.session_state is used to store the conversation history, so the assistant can maintain context between different user inputs.
  * Chat Streaming: The app uses streaming responses to provide a real-time conversational experience.
 The assistant’s replies are displayed progressively as they are generated, simulating a natural flow.

-## Error Handling
- * API Key Errors: If the API keys are missing or invalid, the app will display an error message and stop execution.
- * Connection Issues: If there is an issue communicating with the OpenAI API, an error message is displayed, and the conversation is interrupted.
- * Empty Input: If the user submits an empty message, the assistant will prompt them to enter a valid message.

 ## Contributing